MasterFacilityList/mfl_api/docs/10_facilities.rst

 This chapter assumes that the reader is familiar with the general principles explained in the :doc:`06_api` chapter.

-It concerns itself with what is arguably the "core" of the MFL system - the maintenance of facility information.
+The MFL is not merely a "list" of facilities; it has rich APIs to manage their life cycles and to support interaction with other healthcare systems.
+This chapter concerns itself with what is arguably the "core" of the MFL system
+- the maintenance of facility information.

 TBD - Big picture